DannyArends/DImGui/docs/cross-compilation.md

   mv libshaderc/libshaderc_shared.so ../../../app/src/main/jniLibs/arm64-v8a
 ```

-Move the compiled shared library from "libshaderc/libshaderc_shared.so" to "app/src/main/jniLibs"
+Move the compiled shared library from "libshaderc/libshaderc_shared.so" to "app/src/main/jniLibs" so
+Android Studio will pick up the compiled library and include it inside the APK.

 ### Compile spirv_cross using cmake
 ```